Castles in the province of Toledo

 Visit: Monday, Tuesday and Wednesday de 09:00 a 14:00 hs.

--Polán Castle: Only two high masonry towers remain, showing what was once a great late medieval fortress on the plain, which is currently located within the housing conglomerate of a neighbourhood in the town.
+-Polán Castle: It is the remains of a castle built between the eleventh and twelfth centuries, only two high masonry towers are preserved , which show us what was a what was once a great late medieval fortress on the plain, which is currently located within the conglomerate of houses of a of houses in a neighborhood of the population.

 VISIT INFORMATION